atinfo/awesome-test-automation/python-test-automation.md

 * [devtools-proxy](https://github.com/bayandin/devtools-proxy) - Proxy for Chrome DevTools.
 Fully compatible with Selenium and ChromeDriver
 * [extratools](https://www.chuancong.site/extratools/) - 145+ extra higher-level functional tools that go beyond standard library’s itertools, functools, etc. and popular third-party libraries like toolz, fancy, and more-itertools.
 * [retrying](https://github.com/rholder/retrying) - Retrying is an Apache 2.0 licensed general-purpose retrying library, written in Python, to simplify the task of adding retry behavior to just about anything.
 * [mitmproxy](https://mitmproxy.org/) - mitmproxy is a free and open source interactive HTTPS proxy.
+* [prettyprinter](https://github.com/tommikaikkonen/prettyprinter) - Syntax-highlighting, declarative and composable pretty printer for Python 3.5+

 # Resources
 Where to discover new libraries, information, tools, etc.